comelyhunger/RAVEN/RAVEN_SETUP.md

 ## Step 4: Launch RAVEN

-Go to [claude.ai](https://claude.ai), start a new conversation, open the artifact panel, and paste your customized `raven.jsx`.
+Go to [claude.ai](https://claude.ai), start a new conversation, open the artifact panel, and paste your customized `raven_v4.jsx`.

 RAVEN launches.
 Run your first search.